Squash

 Reset approach

-For example if you are on a feature branch, you could rewind your history to main
+For example, if you are on a feature branch, you could rewind your history to main

 branch and then everything committed between those two points will be in the working tree so you can commit them.
+Then make a commit or commits with the files.

-$ git reset TARGET_COMMIT
+$ git reset main

 Note the implied default flag used for git reset